MicrosoftDocs/windows-itpro-docs/windows/privacy/configure-windows-diagnostic-data-in-your-organization.md

 #### Bypass (recommended)

 Configure your proxy servers to not require proxy authentication for traffic to the diagnostic data endpoints.
 This option is the most comprehensive solution.
-It works for all versions of Windows 10 and newer.
+It works for all versions of Windows 10 and Windows 11.

 #### User proxy authentication